-- Garlic: Adding fresh garlic or garlic powder adds a great flavor to green beans.
+- Garlic: Adding fresh garlic or garlic powder adds a great flavor.

-- Salt and pepper: Keep it simple and season with S&P. It adds plenty of flavor and lets the freshness of the green beans shine.
+- Salt and pepper: Keep it simple and season with salt and black pepper.
+It adds plenty of flavors and showcases their natural freshness.

-I love sauteed green beans, however roasted green beans are equally as delicious and a bit more crispy!
+I love them sautéed, however, roasted are equally as delicious and a bit more crispy!
 I’ve included both methods below, so feel free to cook however you prefer.
 Make sure to serve fresh while hot for the best taste!

-- Add seasonings and cook until tender.
-Add butter (or olive oil), minced garlic and lemon pepper, then cook additional 3 to 5 minutes until tender.
-S&P to taste.
+- Season.
+Remove the lid and let the water evaporate.
+Add butter (or olive oil), minced garlic, and lemon pepper, then cook an additional 3 to 5 minutes until tender.
+Add salt and pepper to taste.

-- Steak: Steak cooks up nice and juicy in the oven.
-It’s rich flavor pairs perfectly with the fresh, crisp green beans.
+- Steak in oven: Steak cooks up nice and juicy in the oven.
+Its rich flavor pairs perfectly with fresh, crisp green beans.

-- Chicken: This is our favorite marinade for grilling chicken.
+- Chicken marinade: This is our favorite marinade for grilling chicken.
 So easy and delicious!

-- Ham: This ham recipe is cooked in the slow cooker with the best glaze.
+- Ham: This ham recipe is cooked in a slow cooker with the best glaze.
 Perfect for holidays!

 - Baked ziti: We love pasta and this dish is one of our favorites.
 It’s full of flavor and extra filling.

-If you have green beans sitting in the fridge, they’ll stay fresh for about a week.
+If you have them sitting in the fridge, they’ll stay fresh for about a week.
 They make a great vegetable to keep on hand to whip up throughout the week.
-Once the green beans are sauteed or roasted, they’ll keep in the fridge for about 3 days.
+Once sautéed or roasted, they’ll keep in the fridge for about 3 days.
 Just make sure to store them in an airtight container.

 - 1 pound fresh green beans , trimmed